 His decision turned out to be fortuitous: Roatan is where he met his future wife.
 “She came to visit a friend from Canada who was working at the resort…I was assisting with her Discover Scuba course.
 We just looked at each other the first time and the sparks flew.”

-When asked if he had any regrets, Quiggle says, “I wish I had gone pro sooner!
+When asked if he had any regrets on the decision to become a scuba instructor, Quiggle says, “I wish I had gone pro sooner!
 If you know you have a love and passion for diving, then follow that and see where life takes you.
 I held back because I was worried about leaving the “security” of my previous career.
 Yeah…I make less money now, but I’ve never been happier in my life.”

 To become a successful scuba instructor, McKnight offers three pieces of advice.
 First, always exert professionalism.
 Second, be open and ready to learn new things.
 Finally, obtaining a boat license and experience working on a boat is a big plus.